departmentfortransport/street-manager-docs/docs/api-documentation/V1.24/index.md

 Notification service containing the update event data as JSON.
 {: .govuk-body}

+You can see the event data format in the <a href="/street-manager-docs/api-documentation/json/event-notifier-message.json">Event Notifier Message JSON Schema</a>.
+{: .govuk-body}

 Notifications cannot offer guaranteed delivery (network issues, service downtime etc.) so to reconcile for missed Notifications you can use the Polling API endpoint to validate you have received notifications for all